Business basics

 When your staff log into a business system, or when your customers log into their account on your website, they use a username and password combination.
 This is known as single factor authentication.

-Two-factor authentication (2FA) requires them to provide something else on top of that, to verify that they are who they say they are.
-This can be:
+Two-factor authentication ( ) requires them to verify that they are who they say they are by providing something else on top of that.
+That extra piece can be:

 • something they have, or